Schedule and Activities#

 Site

 Field Day setup starts.
-Masts and antennas, transceivers, tents, and generators.
+Masts and antennas, transceivers, tents, and solar power plant.

 Meals